 Just looking to share a few highlights as we hung around in Maine for a few days before we began our journey back to Virginia.

 We stayed at Diane and Dave’s in Southport Sunday night and Monday night.
 Sunday afternoon was spent looking at the wedding pictures from their son’s wedding in April.
-Diane and I decided to work on getting my mom a small book of some key photos of the day.
+Diane and I decided to work on getting our mom a small book of some key photos of the day.
 Diane prepared a wonderful dinner for all of us (Lemon Shrimp Risotto) and it was a great way to relax and just take in the change of pace.
 Later that evening, we also taught them the 10-dice game.

 Monday’s weather was cloudy and rainy.
 We were originally supposed to head to Monhegan with our new friends Leeli and Jim, but the weather didn’t cooperate.
 Oh well, may next time we make a journey to Maine we’ll be able to head out there.
 Today I spent some time on the blog and just relaxing.
 We did bring back with us some crab and made some more Crabmeat on English muffins with the Kraft Old English cheese.
 We all dove in and cleaned the plate in minutes!